ZenetHost/docs/zenetdocs/docs/intro.md

 ---
 #👋 Welcome

-I'm happy to see you here!
-You can find anything regarding zenet here.
+We're happy to see you here!
+You can find anything regarding Zenet here.
-If you don't find what are you searching for, contact us at discord
+To find anything you need, you can find it on the left sidebar or search for it.

-If you need anything, you can find it in the sidebar or search it.
+If you don't find what are you were for, contact us at our [Discord](https://zenet.host/discord).